 Today the team at Syntasa does just that for Dixons, Sky, Lenovo, and many more leading digital brands.
 Your digital business wants product recommendations based on your customers’ behavioural data from Adobe Analytics – we have an app for that.
 You want to increase average basket size on your website – we have another app for that.
 Segment customers in real-time based on 1000s of online and offline data points – we have yet another app exactly for that.

 We are on a mission to create many more configurable apps but equally, your Data Science & Data Engineering teams can just as easily create novel apps using widely-adopted technologies such as Python and Apache Spark.
 Or, configure Syntasaʼs out-of-the-box apps to form end-to-end solutions that can be deployed in your data lake as “containers” within hours.
 This is done with an inbuilt CI/CD pipeline to make sure your business can experiment and retune your AI- powered customer and business strategies in real-time, all while having a full dashboard view of how these apps perform and interact with each other.
 Our architecture can co-exist with your current data lake implementations and help you package your current code into apps, creating rapid business value out of your data lakes.

 We would love for you to get in touch with us and discuss how Syntasa can help you in reaping best outcomes with your next-generation data lake.
-If any of this resonates with you, email me (Apoorv Kashyap) and share your thoughts or experience with your own data lake projects.
+If any of this resonates with you, email me (Apoorv Kashyap) or request a briefing here.